I don't like Chris Mitchum's hat.

 As it was, Maureen O'Hara's decision not to pay the ransom was of no consequence.
+There was no downside.
 All she did was send her adult sons on an adventure so they could bond with their elderly father.
 They slaughtered two entire gangs of murderers and came out fine.

 John Wayne was too cheerful through the whole thing.
 Was he always like this?
 Smiling at every act of violence.
 Smiling as they set off to kill everyone.
 How many times did he get punched in the face in this thing?
 He was 64.
 In real life, that could have killed him.